juiproject/jui-stack/docs/app_codeserver.md

 ## Getting started

+*You should walk through the [getting started guide](intro_gettingstarted.md) which includes setting up and running the code server for a simple project.*

 ### Prerequistes

 We assume that you have a JUI web project that successfully builds (in the traditional sense) and is running in your IDE.
+It is also assumed that this is a Maven project and could be part of a multi-module project.

 #### Example: Playground

-A good starting point is the `jui-playground` (this is very similar to the project created in the [getting started guide](intro_gettingstarted.md) but being part of the `jui-stack` it affords a more complex arrangement of project dependencies):

-1. Import the `jui-stack` project into your IDE.
+For the purposes of this guide we will use the `jui-playground` as our case study.
+This is quite rich in that it is a multi-module project where most (nearyly all) projects contribute to the compilable JUI code.
+The playground itself is a simple Spring Boot application with a JUI front-end designed to exhibit the various JUI standard components.

+If you want to work through this in practice you will need to clone a copy of the `jui-stack` project then:

+1. Import the project into your IDE (if your IDE supports this, you could probably clone it directly).
+In addition your IDE is assumed to be able to configure appropriately for a multi-module Maven project (for example, [VS Code](https://code.visualstudio.com/)).
 2. Run a full Maven build (this will install artefacts locally under the version `LOCAL-SNAPSHOT` and will invoke a JUI compilation in `jui-playground` that will create the necessary bootstrap code to invoke the code server).
 3. Ensure the project builds in the IDE.
 4. You have two options here to run the *playground*: